Echtzeitsysteme/Re.actionFramework/README.md

     * `org.reaction.intermediatemodel -> model -> IntermediateModel.genmodel`
     * `org.reaction.reactionmodel -> model -> ReactionModel.genmodel`
     * Open both of them in the editor, right-click the top-level item and choose `Generate Model Code`
 6. Done!
-You're ready to go!
+You can now start a dynamic workspace supporting SimSG and Re.action by running any SimSG-project as Eclipse Application

 ### Creating and running your own models
 To create your own models in *Re.action* and run their corresponding simulation in SimSG, follow these steps: